WA6TJQ RADIO TELEMETRY PROJECTS

 Reciever installed on the inside bottom of enclosure, receiver is now connected to the transmitter.

-Transmitter and receiver wired into the antenna jack, and tnc radio connector.
+Transmitter and receiver wired into the antenna jack, and tnc interface connector.
 On the right side wall you can see the 12 vdc to 7.5 vdc power converter.
-The radio cannot run directly off 12vdc so the voltage converter was added to the circuit.

 1 watt telemetry radio all wired and ready for interfacing to the KPC-2 TNC and KTU Telemetry box